pull-stream/pull-stream-workshop/README.md

 `pull-streams` are a simple streaming pattern.
-You do not need to depend on a module to create a pull-stream, you just use functions in a certian way.
+You do not need to depend on a module to create a pull-stream, you just use functions in a certain way.

 pull-stream can do everything node streams can do, but they also propogate errors, and tidy themselves up after use.